Cashing in at the Supermarket: Blue Cash Preferred® Card from American Express Review

 - Foreign transaction fees.
 Simply put, this fee is a complete rip-off.
 Many other banks are getting rid of these charges, but American Express continues to retain this fee on all but their Platinum and Centurion cards.
 Until they join the crowd and eliminate this fee, I will keep calling them out on it.

 - Mediocre interest rates.
-Cardholders receive an APR of between 12.99% and 21.99%, depending on their credit worthiness.
+After the intro period, cardholders receive an APR of between 12.99% and 21.99%, depending on their credit worthiness.
 There are other cards with lower interest rates best suited to those who carry a balance.

 - Restrictions on bonus cash back.
 If you normally shop at warehouse or discount stores, you will not see much of the bonus cash back from this card.
 Likewise, if you pay more to shop elsewhere in order to receive the bonuses, you aren’t really saving any money.
 Finally, the annual limit makes it impossible to treat this card like a cash cow by purchasing gift cards at supermarkets for use elsewhere.